Zondax/filecoin-solidity/README.md

 - There are implicit invariants these contracts expect to hold.
 - You should exhaustively read each contract you plan to use, top to bottom.
 - **You can easily “shoot yourself in the foot” if you’re not careful with how you use the library.**

 ---

+## Disclaimer :warning:

+The libraries have been developed under the following set of assumptions.
+Take a look at them [here :link:](https://docs.zondax.ch/fevm/filecoin-solidity/introduction/assumptions)

+---